AdobeDocs/experience-manager-64.en/help/sites/authoring/using/page-diff.md

 * For versions the diff does not recreate the access control policy and live copy relationships.
 * If any changes are made to an image such as modifying the alt, title, or src attributes, it will be highlighted in blue as changed.
 However in some cases the image has a Base64 representation of the src attribute and even if both images look the same they will be marked by the diff as different because of the differing src attributes.
 * The diff is unable to detect image rotation.
+* If a page is moved, you can no longer perform a diff with any versions made before the move.

+    * If you experience problems with a diff, check the [Timeline](../../../sites/authoring/using/basic-handling.md#timeline) for the page to see whether the page has been moved.

 >[!NOTE]
 >